GalaxyShard/zig-nds/README.md

 # zig-nds

+## This project has moved to Codeberg: https://codeberg.org/GalaxyShard/zig-nds

 BlocksDS ported to the Zig Build System + libnds bindings

 This project is a work-in-progress and may not compile.